-5 Reasons To NEVER Use Google AdWords Automatic Bidding
+5 Reasons To NEVER Use Google Ads Automatic Bidding

 Many things that seem too good to be true actually are.
 Candy corn flavored Oreo’s, Pop Rocks martinis, and classifying pizza as a serving of vegetables are a few such things that could make the long list.
 One more to add to that list would be Automatic Bidding in Google Ads (formerly known as Google AdWords).

 I recently shared some tips for switching from automatic bidding to manual bidding.
 In this post, I’ll explain why you might want to do that.
 Some smaller advertisers with severely limited time might find comfort and see moderate results in the “set-it-and-forget-it” characteristics of Automatic Bidding.
 However, if you’re looking to optimize beyond the basics, there are five specific things to consider before choosing between Automatic vs. Manual Bidding:

 Just because you’re bidding on a particular keyword doesn’t mean you’re showing up every time it’s searched.
 In fact, it’s possible that your ads for keywords in your accounts could be shown less than 10% of the time!

 The most common reason for lost Impression Share is low Ad Rank.
 While Quality Score plays a significant role in ad rank, the quickest way to improve your rank is often increasing your bid.
 With automatic bidding, you can’t selectively choose to increase the bids on terms that are core to your product or service.
 Thus you can’t influence or increase Impression Share on those terms, you will continue to lose impressions for your ads, and potential conversions will pass you by.